Fatumayattani/fetch_agents/doctor_appointment/README.md

-# Doctor Appointment System with Autonomous Agents
+# 🚑 Doctor Appointment System with uAgents

 A decentralized doctor appointment system built using the uAgents framework (Fetch.AI), enabling seamless communication between patient and doctor agents for appointment management.